-- Decide whether she/he wants to press charges. - The accuser and the accused are entitled to the same opportunities to have others present during a disciplinary proceeding by the President's Council or Progressions Committee - Accuser may file a "No Contact Order" at the Metro Nashville Police Department prohibiting the accused or his/her friends from contacting the accuser. - ➤ Accommodations may be made if requested and if reasonably available, so that the accuser and accused are not at the same clinical site or together in the classroom. - Be notified immediately of the outcome of any President's Council or Progressions Committee's decisions at the same time and in the same format (writing) as the accused.
-If the alleged victim is deceased as a result of the crime or offense, MTSA will provide the results of the disciplinary proceeding to the alleged victim's next of kin, if so requested. - MTSA does not issue orders of protection and will follow the jurisdiction of criminal or civil court systems by complying with orders of protection, restraining orders, or similar lawful orders. - MTSA will protect the confidentiality of the accuser and other necessary parties in recordkeeping, including Clery Act reporting and disclosing, and provide protective measures to the accuser through accommodations when necessary. - Protected information includes: first and last name; physical or home address; contact information including email address; social security number, driver's license, or nursing license number; and any other information that would serve to identify an individual.
+- ➤ Decide whether she/he wants to press charges. - ➤ The accuser and the accused are entitled to the same opportunities to have others present during a disciplinary proceeding by the Progressions Committee.
+(Staff members will be formally contacted by the Office of Human Resources.) - The accuser may file a "No Contact Order" at the Metro Nashville Police Department prohibiting the accused or his/her friends from contacting the accuser. - Accommodation may be made if requested and if reasonably available, so that the accuser and accused are not at the same clinical site or together in the classroom. - ➤ Be notified immediately of the outcome of any President's Council or Progressions Committee's decisions at the same time and in the same format (writing) as the accused.
+If the alleged victim is deceased as a result of the crime or offense, MTSA will provide the results of the disciplinary proceeding to the alleged victim's next of kin, if so requested.

+- ➤ MTSA does not issue orders of protection and will follow the jurisdiction of criminal or civil court systems by complying with orders of protection, restraining orders, or similar lawful orders. - ➤ MTSA will protect the confidentiality of the accuser and other necessary parties in recordkeeping, including Clery Act reporting and disclosing, and provide protective measures to the accuser through accommodations when necessary. - Protected information includes: first and last name; physical or home address; contact information including email address; social security number, driver's license, or nursing license number; and any other information that would serve to identify an individual.